statds/ids-s22/notes/docs/fixedit.md

 same.
 Then, run `jb build .` again and the book should build without error.
 This solution worked for me so hopefully it works for anyone else who runs into this error!

++++

+## ModuleNotFoundError when importing Cartopy into Jupyter Notebook

+### Error in Question
+Sometimes when importing Cartopy into jupyter notebook after installing it, we will have an error message:

+    ModuleNotFoundError: No module named 'cartopy'

+This might be due to a conflict between different environments.

+### Solution: Enter into a new environment
+The simplest way is to use `conda activate base` to enter into the base environment of conda and reinstall Cartopy into that environment.
+(Use `conda install -c conda-forge cartopy` instead of `pip`. `pip` won't install all the required dependencies of Cartopy so it will be a mess.)
+Then you can launch Jupyter Notebook in that environment and hopefully Cartopy can be imported now.